 In practice it is not possible to determine the truechimers from the falsetickers on other than a statistical basis, especially with hierarchical configurations and a statistically noisy Internet.
 While it is possible to bound the maximum errors in the time-transfer procedures, assuming sufficiently generous tolerances are adopted for the hardware components, this generally results in rather poor accuracies and stabilities.
-The approach taken in the NTP design and its predecessors involves mutually coupled clock oscillators and maximum-likelihood estimation and clock-selection procedures, together with a design that allows provable assertions on error bounds of to be made relative to stated assumptions on the correctness of the primary reference sources.
-From the analytical point of view, the system of distributed NTP peers operates as a set of mutually coupled phase-locked oscillators, with the update algorithm functioning as a phase detector and the local clock as a disciplined oscillator, but with deterministic error bounds calculated at each step in the time-transfer process.
+The approach taken in the NTP design and its predecessors involves mutually coupled oscillators and maximum-likelihood estimation and clock-selection procedures, together with a design that allows provable assertions on error bounds to be made relative to stated assumptions on the correctness of the primary reference sources.
+From the analytical point of view, the system of distributed NTP peers operates as a set of coupled phase-locked oscillators, with the update algorithm functioning as a phase detector and the local clock as a disciplined oscillator, but with deterministic error bounds calculated at each step in the time-transfer process.

 The particular choice of offset measurement and computation procedure described in Section 3 is a variant of the returnable-time system used in some digital telephone networks [LIN80].
-The clock filter and selection algorithms are designed so that the clock synchronization subnet self-organizes as a hierarchical-master-slave configuration [MIT80].
-The selection algorithm is based on the intersection algorithm of Marzullo and Owicki [MAR85], together with a refinement algorithm similar to the self-stabilizing algorithm of Lu [LU90].
+The clock filter and selection algorithms are designed so that the clock synchronization subnet self-organizes into a hierarchical-master-slave configuration [MIT80].
 With respect to timekeeping accuracy and stability, the similarity of NTP to digital telephone systems is not accidental, since systems like this have been studied extensively [LIN80], [BRA80].
 What makes the NTP model unique is the adaptive configuration, polling, filtering, selection and correctness mechanisms which tailor the dynamics of the system to fit the ubiquitous Internet environment.